izzyreal/vmpc-docs/vmpc_specific.rst

 The second column lets you specify a CC or note number to match against.
 This number can be set to :code:`OFF` to disable a row.

-CC rows have a third column where you can specify a specific controller value.
-Set it to :code:`all` to match against any incoming value.
-Set it to a specific value between 0 and 127 to only respond when that value is received.
+CC rows for button bindings have a third column where you can specify a specific controller value.
+This value is used as a threshold.
+By default, this value is set to 64, meaning that CC events with values 64 to 127 count as a press, and values 0 to 63 count as a release.

 The last column lets you specify a MIDI channel, or you can set it to :code:`all` to respond to MIDI messages from any channel.